cthogg/quiz-app/README.md

 - I decided to use Typescript as a nice exercise for me.

 ## If I had more time
+- add eslint and typescript checks to ci.
 - add backend sanitizer for better types.
 - Add 'any' to the choose a category dropdown and make this show at default.
 - Abbreviating any information that is too long.